gsharma/replicator/README.md

 ### Recovery Phase (RECEIVER)
 Recovery Phase on the RECEIVER is also a logical phase and proceeds in similar ways as described in the section on TRANSMITTER recovery.
 On recovery from failure, the Connection phase which terminates with channel establishment, can be initiated and reached from either the TRANSMITTER or RECEIVER replicators depending on the location of failure.
 Once the RECEIVER reaches the Sync phase, it is business as usual.

+### Drain Phase
+In the happy path, the replicator needs to support graceful shutdown and running in any of the modes, needs to transition to draining phase to complete house-keeping tasks and reset its state to init before shutting down.

+### Failures
+Failure modes and handling them is more involved and will be covered in detail in a subsequent section.

 ### Transceiver Mode
 For channel #3 in the architecture diagram above, the replicator will function in the TRANSCEIVER mode and will be able to serve as both as a TRANSMITTER and a RECEIVER without the need for local process-level separation at each end of the transport channel.
 Do note that this facility does not subsume the single logical mastership requirement for every replication stream of interest.